Sir Andrew Barton [Child 167]

 See the notes to "Henry Martin" for a summary of opinions on the issue.
 Bottom line: it is best to check both ballads for a particular version.

-The original Andrew Barton is probably historical -- e.g. Ritson-AncientSongsBalladsFromHenrySecondToTheRevolution says that it describes an event of 1511.
+There was a real Scottish captain named Andrew Barton, who was almost certainly the inspiration for this song -- e.g. Ritson-AncientSongsBalladsFromHenrySecondToTheRevolution says that the song describes an event of 1511.
 Williamson, p.
 77, says "The Earl of Oxford had long been lord Admiral, but the office was legal and administrative and not combatant, and Oxford did not go to sea.
 Henry, with a view to finding a successor with sea experience, picked out the two young Howards, Thomas and Edward, sons of the Earl of Surrey, and sent them to sea in 1511 to bring to account Sir Andrew Barton, a Scottish officer whose piracies were the complaint of English merchants.
 Barton was a servant of James IV and a commander of the new Scottish navy.
 The Howards fought and killed him and added his two privateers as prizes to Henry's fleet."

 Rodger, p.
 169, gives a different account of how the battle came about; "There had been several incidents of hostility [between Scotland and England], notably in June 1511 when the Lord Admiral of England, Sir Edward Howard, escorting a convoy to Zealand, accidentally encountered and killed the Scottish pirate Andrew Barton."